 The FDA approved Balversa based on tumor response.
-Researchers aren't yet sure if this medicine improves survival or symptoms.
 Studies are ongoing.

 Balversa and other treatments can have side effects.
 Be sure to talk with your doctor about what to expect with each medicine.

 2. PadcevTM (enfortumab vedotin-ejfv)

 Padcev is a medicine called an ADC (antibody-drug conjugate).
 ADCs target and kill tumor cells while sparing healthy cells.
 Padcev binds to a protein called nectin-4.
 It's a protein on the surface of most bladder cancer cells.
 The medicine stops cancer cells from dividing and leads to their death.